andersensam/mnist-neural-network-c/README.md

 [2024-10-12 12:21:01]: Finished saving updated model
 ```

-*Note: retraining an existing model preserves the original learning rate*
+*Note: retraining an existing model preserves the original learning rate and lambda*

 #### Threaded (Mini)batch Training

 (Mini)batch training can be sped up by using threading, with the following syntax:

 ```
-./target/main threaded-batch <path to labels> <path to images> <learning rate> <use biases> <number of layers> <[neurons in each layer]> <images to train on> <batch size> <epochs> <model name>
+./target/main threaded-batch <path to labels> <path to images> <learning rate> <lambda> <use biases> <number of layers> <[neurons in each layer]> <images to train on> <batch size> <epochs> <model name>
 ```

 An example is:
 ```
-./exe/main threaded-batch data/t10k-labels-idx1-ubyte data/t10k-images-idx3-ubyte 0.05 true 3 784 100 47 10000 4 16 test.model
+./exe/main threaded-batch data/t10k-labels-idx1-ubyte data/t10k-images-idx3-ubyte 0.05 0.0 true 3 784 100 47 10000 4 16 test.model
 ```

 Here we train on 10000 images with a batch size of 4, iterating over 16 total epochs.
-Note that **important** tunables are available in `main.h` that control threading.
+Note that **important** tunables are available in `training.h` that control threading.
 For threaded training, we are particularly concerned with `TRAINING_MAX_THREADS` and `THREAD_EPOCHS_BEFORE_COMBINE`.
 While the maximum threads is fairly self explanatory, `THREAD_EPOCHS_BEFORE_COMBINE` requires a bit of explanation -- this value controls how many epochs are scheduled per thread before the weights and biases are averaged across the network.

 If we have:
 ```